 Minor pediatric urology problems like urinary tract infections or genitalia adhesions (tissue that joins parts of your genitals together) can be treated by your child’s pediatrician or primary care doctor.
 However, when more serious problems occur, you’ll need to see a pediatric urologist.

 - Undescended testicles (testicles that haven’t dropped by 12 to 18 months of age.)

 - Hernias in the groin or scrotum

-- Recurrent urinary tract infections with high fever (pyelonephritis)
+- Recurrent urinary tract infections with high fever (pyelonephritis or pyelonephritis.)

 - Bedwetting in children and teens